ollim1/Tiralabra-2023lk/doc/design.md

 ## Input/Output

 The program will use take input from binary or text files and stdin.
 The compression and decompression algorithms to be used may be specified through command line flags.
-At least output to stdout will be implemented.
+The program will output to stdout or a file.

 ## Sources
 [The Hitchhiker's Guide to Compression](https://go-compression.github.io/algorithms/huffman/)